giucamp/liquid/README.md

 ## Variable declaration

-*variable_expr*  ← *tensor_type*
+*variable_expr*  ← *tensor_type* [*name*]
 A variable declaration is an expression that introduce a possibly named vector whose value is not known.
-In order to evaluate an expression all variable must be substituted with constan
+In order to evaluate an expression all variable must be substituted with constant vector, or the values must be provided to a tensor program compiled by a backend.
+The name in the declaration may be omitted, in which case the variable is unnamed.

 Liquid deduces tensor types

 ## Corollaries